SoftInstigate/restheart/README.md

 $ ./build.sh
 $ docker-compose up -d && docker-compose logs -f
 ```

-The above steps will:

-1. Package the RESTHeart's JAR and invoke the docker plugin build process, which uses the included Dockerfile
-1. Start both RESTHeart and MongoDB as dockerized instances
-1. Tail the logs

-Then you can open the HAL Browser at http://localhost:8080/browser
+Finally, point your browser to [http://localhost:8080/browser/](http://localhost:8080/browser/)

+> by default the MongoDB instance started by docker-compose does not use any named storage, so if you remove the container you might loose all data.
+Please read the comments within the `docker-compose.yml` file to enable a named data volume and carefully read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/) for more.

-If you have cloned from master branch, you should notice that RESTHeart's running version is the same as the POM's version (e.g. `3.1.0-SNAPSHOT`).
+If you have cloned from master branch, you should notice from the logs that RESTHeart's running version is the same as the POM's version (e.g. `3.1.0-SNAPSHOT`).

 **Properties**
 ```